 These are the covered markets, entirely housed within grand arcades two stories high.
 They’ve got glass roofs to let the light flood in, and they’re jam packed with about 128 businesses across both sites.
 You’ll find coffeeshops, restaurants, food shops, music stores, bars, ice cream parlours, retro & vintage, clothing… you name it, it’s probably there.
 In fact, they proudly boast that they sell “486 different types of fresh fish, and 300 types of African fabric print”.

-POP is an entire village made from shipping containers.
+The final piece in this independent market jigsaw is POP Brixton.
+POP is essentially an entire village made from shipping containers.
 And those shipping containers contain dozens of bars & restaurants; plus a tattoo parlour; a radio station; a community training hub; a balcony terrace; free yoga every Monday *and* a big greenhouse for growing stuff in.

 Pop along and you’ll find Indian and British food fusion at Baba G’s; stone-baked pizza by Made of Dough; vintage attire by Make Do & Mend; plus a variety of weekly film screenings, gigs, TedX talks, debates, live performances, DJs, and more.